microsoft/MixedRealityToolkit-Unity/Documentation/Input/InputEvents.md

 > [!IMPORTANT]
 > By default a script will receive events only while in focus by a pointer.
 To receive events while out of focus, in addition to implementing the desired handler interfaces, you have to do one of the following:
-> - Register the script's game object as a global listener via [`MixedRealityToolkit.InputSystem.Register`](xref:Microsoft.MixedReality.Toolkit.IMixedRealityEventSystem).
+> - (Preferred) Register the script's game object as a global listener via [`MixedRealityToolkit.InputSystem.RegisterHandler`](xref:Microsoft.MixedReality.Toolkit.IMixedRealityEventSystem) in `OnEnable` (`UnregisterHandler` explicitly in `OnDisable`).
+You need to call `RegisterHandler` multiple times, if you want to listen to global input events on multiple interfaces.
-> - Derive the script from [`InputSystemGlobalListener`](xref:Microsoft.MixedReality.Toolkit.Input.InputSystemGlobalListener).
+> - Derive the script from [`InputSystemGlobalHandlerListener`](xref:Microsoft.MixedReality.Toolkit.Input.InputSystemGlobalHandlerListener).
+It will add an `inputSystem` property to the component and make sure inputSystem is valid before registering handlers.
+Implement its abstract methods `RegisterHandlers` and `UnregisterHandlers`.
+In these implementations use [`MixedRealityToolkit.InputSystem.RegisterHandler`](xref:Microsoft.MixedReality.Toolkit.IMixedRealityEventSystem) to register interfaces, which you want to receive global events for.

 Handler | Events | Description
 --- | --- | ---